 2. Vocations—pray for all five vocations—marriage, single, religious, deaconate and priestly life.

-4. Attention to the corporal and spiritual works of mercy needed in your area.
+4. Attention to the corporal and spiritual works of mercy needed in your sphere of influence.